edwardcashmere/TicTacToe/README.md

 * Finish the single player mode feature
 * Propally highlight the winning move
 * Add SVG for the Naughts and Crosses.
+* Hightlight winning move
+* Let User choose symbol to play with

 Now you can visit [`localhost:4000`](http://localhost:4000/users/register) from your browser.